 Think about painting.
 If you were creating a winter scene, you’d go for clear crisp white + mix in a bright blue to make it look cold.
 If you were painting an autumn scene you’d want the warmth of the sun to show, so you’d mix in lots of yellow.

 Spotting these subtle differences in colour can be quite tricky to the untrained eye.
 If you struggle with colour, working with a colour analyst may be the best option for you.
-If you are London-based and are happy to go on to the waiting list, I would be happy to help you.
+If you are London-based and are happy to go on the waiting list, I would be happy to help you.
 You can enquire about my VIP services here.

 How do I use the colour wheel?